sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-spread.md

 # Disallow useless spread

-Using spread syntax in the following cases is unnecessary:
+- Using spread syntax in the following cases is unnecessary:

 	- Spread an array literal as elements of an array literal
 	- Spread an array literal as arguments of a call or a `new` call
 	- Spread an object literal as properties of an object literal

+- The following builtins accept an iterable, so it's unnecessary to convert the iterable to an array:

+	- `Map` constructor
+	- `WeakMap` constructor
+	- `Set` constructor
+	- `WeakSet` constructor
+	- `TypedArray` constructor
+	- `Array.from(…)`
+	- `TypedArray.from(…)`
+	- `Promise.{all,allSettled,any,race}(…)`
+	- `Object.fromEntries(…)`

+- `for…of` loop can iterate over any iterable object not just array, so it's unnecessary to convert the iterable to an array.

+- `yield*` can delegate to another iterable, so it's unnecessary to convert the iterable to an array.

 This rule is fixable.